SeanDraper/PyBer_Analysis/README.md

 ## Overview of the Analysis

 The purpose of this analysis was to gather ride sharing data by city type for our client, Omar.
 We used Pandas and Matplotlib to create a graph that showed total weekly fares for each city type.
+We then analyzed the major differences is usage and revenue between each city type.
+Finally, we made recommendations based on our findings on how the disparity between each city type could be addressed.

 ## Results